Skip to Content

 9. Vaginal infections

-Though a lot of women will lose their baby in the early part of the first trimester, towards the end, and at 11 weeks pregnant, the chance of a miscarriage is less than 2 percent.
+Though a lot of women will lose their baby in the early part of the first trimester, towards the end, and at 11 weeks pregnant, the chance of a miscarriage is around 1–2 percent for women who have already seen a heartbeat on scan and have no major health problems.

 Therefore, don’t panic if you notice mild cramps and bleeding.
 Though, as previously explained, you must see your doctor for evaluation.